DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/encodeHtml.md

 ---
 When **true**, HTML tags are displayed as plain text; when **false**, they are applied to the values of the column.

-HTML tags are always exported to Excel as plain text.
+When the **DataGrid** is exported to Excel, HTML tags are always exported as plain text.